 Autism & Asperger’s Syndrome

-see According to the Autism Society of America, autism is a developmental disability that typically appears during the first three years of life.
+According to the Autism Society of America, autism is a developmental disability that typically appears during the first three years of life.
 The result of a neurological disorder that affects functioning of the brain, the CDC’s latest estimate for the prevalence rate of autism and its associated deficits is 1 of every 68 individuals.
 Autism interferes with the normal development of the brain in the areas of reasoning, social interaction and communication skills.
+For customized care plans and works closely with patients each step of the way to make sure their recovery goes smoothly as they transition back to their normal routine, Then browse this site.
 Children and adults with autism typically have difficulties in verbal and non-verbal communication, social interactions and leisure or play activities.
 The disorder makes it hard for them to communicate with and relate to others.
 They may exhibit repeated body movements (hand flapping, rocking), unusual responses to people or attachments to objects and resist any changes in routines.
 In some cases, aggressive and/or self-injurious behavior may be present.
 Its prevalence rate now places it as the third most common developmental disability, yet many people of the public, including many professionals in the medical, educational, and vocational fields are still unaware of how autism affects people and how to effectively work with individuals with autism.
+Once you have retired from your career, retirement can leave a lot of seniors asking themselves, “what do I do next?”
+Nowadays, seniors are looking to fill their time by volunteering for a cause they feel passionate about.
+However, many of these seniors don’t realize that volunteering has significant health benefits.
+Comfort Keepers is here to provide the numerous benefits of volunteering in Fort Lauderdale for seniors.Seniors who volunteer are less likely to fall into a depression and require less health care.